wonsunahn/CS1632_CoffeeMaker/README.md

   testProcessCommandDLoseSugar(edu.pitt.cs.CoffeeMakerQuestTest): expected:<(..)
   testProcessCommandDWin(edu.pitt.cs.CoffeeMakerQuestTest): expected:<...gar.(..)
   testProcessCommandI(edu.pitt.cs.CoffeeMakerQuestTest): expected:<[YOU HAVE NO COFFEE!(..)
-  testProcessCommandLCream(edu.pitt.cs.CoffeeMakerQuestTest): (..)
-  testProcessCommandLSugar(edu.pitt.cs.CoffeeMakerQuestTest): (..)
-  testProcessCommandN(edu.pitt.cs.CoffeeMakerQuestTest): expected:<Mock for Room, hashCode: 45416784> but was:<Mock for Room, hashCode: 364480205>
+  testProcessCommandLCoffee(edu.pitt.cs.CoffeeMakerQuestTest): expected:<[There might be something here...(..)
+  testProcessCommandLCream(edu.pitt.cs.CoffeeMakerQuestTest): expected:<[There might be something here...(..)
-  testProcessCommandS(edu.pitt.cs.CoffeeMakerQuestTest): expected:<Mock for Room, hashCode: 1103505488> but was:<edu.pitt.cs.Room@6b530eb9>
+  testProcessCommandLNone(edu.pitt.cs.CoffeeMakerQuestTest): expected:<[You don't see anything out of the ordinary.](..) testProcessCommandS(edu.pitt.cs.CoffeeMakerQuestTest): expected:<Mock for Room, hashCode: 1132369181> but was:<null>
   testSetCurrentRoom(edu.pitt.cs.CoffeeMakerQuestTest)

+Tests in error:
+  testProcessCommandLSugar(edu.pitt.cs.CoffeeMakerQuestTest): Index: 6, Size: 6

-Tests run: 24, Failures: 21, Errors: 0, Skipped: 0
+Tests run: 23, Failures: 18, Errors: 1, Skipped: 0

 [INFO] ------------------------------------------------------------------------
 [INFO] BUILD FAILURE
 [INFO] ------------------------------------------------------------------------
-[INFO] Total time:  5.552 s
+[INFO] Total time:  5.223 s
-[INFO] Finished at: 2022-07-07T02:57:20-04:00
+[INFO] Finished at: 2022-09-13T16:50:31-04:00
 [INFO] ------------------------------------------------------------------------
 ...
 ```

-If you don't see all 21 failures, you may want to review the test cases to see which are being too lax.
+Your list of failures may differ depending on what additional test cases you
+added.
+If see your RentACatTest not catching defects in the buggy
+implementation on GradeScope, you can try to see what you may have done wrong
+by experimenting CoffeeMakerQuestBuggy (it is the same exact version used on
+GradeScope).

-Again, don't forget to revert your CoffeeMakerQuestTest.java by removing the
+**Don't forget to revert your CoffeeMakerQuestTest.java by removing the
-'Config.setBuggyCoffeeMakerQuest(true);' line after you are done!
+'Config.setBuggyCoffeeMakerQuest(true);' line after you are done!**

 ## Additional Requirements